armgitaar/alpasdev/src/main/resources/docs/http-response.md

 <a name="cookies"></a>
 ### [Cookies](#cookies)

-Cookie is a small piece of information that gets sent with a response back to the client.
+A cookie is a small piece of information that gets sent with a response back to the client.
 The client would then return unexpired cookies [back to the server in the subsequent requests](#/docs/http-request#retrieving-cookies).

 > /info/ <span> Alpas encrypts and signs almost all of your outgoing cookies and decrypts them when it receives a
 > request.
 If the cookies are changed by the client, they will be invalidated and removed automatically as well.

 > /tip/ <span>You can return the names of the cookies that you **don't** want to be encrypted by [extending
-> `SessionConfig`](/docs/configuration#core-configs) class and then overriding `encryptExcept` value.</span>
+> `SessionConfig`](/docs/configuration#core-configs) class and then overriding the `encryptExcept` value.</span>

 <a name="attaching-cookies"></a>
 #### [Attaching Cookies](#attaching-cookies)